-Project Name ID FFY 2022 Funding FFY 2022 Work Progress and Products FFY 2023 Funding FFY 2023 F Performance-Based Planning and Programming 8823 \$125,000 Conducted analysis, made presentations, and developed documents to help the MPO set or update targets for federally required roadway safety, transit safety, transit asset management, congestion, and emissions \$11 7 ,000 Support the measures an and prepare supporting of the supporting of the support of performance measures.
-Began analyzing data to support target-setting for other federally required performance measures Enhance ac into MPO p data, and to Incorporated information about federally required measures and other metrics in the Needs Assessment for Destination 2050, the MPO's next LRTP Coordinated with MassDOT, the MBTA, CATA, MWRTA, FHWA, and other stakeholders on target setting and other PBPP topics Analyzed project-level data and created a performance report for the FFYs 2023-27 TIP Developed the Full Performance Period CMAQ Progress Report for the first federal performance period and the CMAQ Performance Plan for the second federal performance period investments Produce or required for FHWA, and other stakeholders on target setting and other FHWA, and other stakeholders on target setting FHW Develop and performance Analyzed project-level data and created a performance Explore othe incorporate can apply to Report for the first federal performan Report for the first federal performance period and the CMAQ Performance Plan for the second federal performance period Coordinate · · · · · · · · · · · · · · · · · · · Explored the functionality and potential applications of Conveyal destination access analysis software members, N providers, c other partne Monitored federal guidance and identified ways to integrate PBPP into MPO processes, including TIP and LRTP strategies, s practices development • Work with f Updated data and content in the MPO's Performance Dashboard and on the PBPP page of the MPO website to link MPO performance Explored software applications to support performance management, target setting, and methods for displaying performance data presentatior Attended conferences and webinars and participated in working groups to learn ways to expand the MPO's PBPP practice the MPO in setting targets for federally required s and other measures, as requested.
+Project Name ID FFY 2022 Funding FFY 2022 Work Progress and Products FFY 2023 Funding FFY 2023 P Performance-Based Planning and Programming 8823 \$125,000 Conducted analysis, made presentations, and developed documents to help the MPO set or update targets for federally required roadway safety, transit safety, transit asset management, congestion, and emissions \$80,500 Support the measures ar and prepare supporting c performance measures.
+Began analyzing data to support target-setting for other federally required performance measures Enhance act into MPO pr data, and to Incorporated information about federally required measures and other metrics in the Needs Assessment for Destination 2050, the MPO's next LRTP Coordinated with MassDOT, the MBTA, CATA, MWRTA, FHWA, and other stakeholders on target setting and other PBPP topics Analyzed project-level data and created a performance report for the FFYs 2023-27 TIP Developed the Full Performance Period CMAQ Progress Report for the first federal performance period and the CMAQ Performance Plan for the second federal performance period investments Produce or u required for Develop and performance Explore othe incorporate can apply to Report for the first federal performance period and the CMAQ Performance Plan for the second federal Develop or activities, ind performance period Coordinate · · · · · · · · · · · · · · · · · · · Explored the functionality and potential applications of Conveyal destination access analysis software members, N providers, o other partne Monitored federal guidance and identified ways to strategies, s integrate PBPP into MPO processes, including TIP development Integrate PBPP into MPO processes, including TIP and LRTP development practices Updated Dashbo Explore manage perform Attende working Updated data and content in the MPO's Performance Dashboard and on the PBPP page of the MPO website Work with fe to link MPO performance Explored software applications to support performance management, target setting, and methods for displaying performance data presentation Attended conferences and webinars and participated in working groups to learn ways to expand the MPO's PBPP practice the MPO in setting targets for federally required s and other measures, as requested.
 Analyze data pare related presentations, memoranda, and other ng documents and materials activities to integrate performance management O project and program evaluations, to manage d to anticipate and monitor the outcomes of MPO nts